 May 2019 – March 2021

-Gender equality is enshrined at a constitutional level, women have the same rights to inherit land as men and girls are likely to equally attend schools as boys as there is a girls’ education policy and implementation plan.
-In relation to its digital readiness, policies and infrastructure interventions indicate the regulatory and policy environment has been developed in order to ensure uptake of the internet.
+Gender equality is enshrined at a constitutional level; women have the same rights to inherit land as men; and girls are likely to equally attend schools as boys due to a girls’ education policy and implementation plan.
+In relation to its digital readiness, policies and infrastructure interventions indicate the regulatory and policy environment has been developed to ensure uptake of the Internet.

-This research seeks to understand why, despite this, penetration rates remain lower than in some poorer countries measured by GNI per capita and the gender gap considerably higher.
+This research seeks to understand why, despite these measures, penetration rates remain lower than in some poorer countries measured by gross national income (GNI) per capita, and the gender gap considerably higher.

 Chenai Chair, Research Manager: Gender and Digital Rights at the World Wide Web Foundation, is working with the RIA team on this project.